-The Canada Millennium Scholarship Foundation's Excellence Award Program provides scholarships to high school graduates entering their first year of full-time studies leading to a first postsecondary degree certificate or diploma.
+The Canada Millennium Scholarship Foundation's Excellence Award Program provides scholarships to high school graduates entering their first year of full-time studies leading to a first post-secondary degree certificate or diploma.
 The excellence award program serves to recognize, support, and encourage talented Canadians who make positive and significant contributions to the betterment of communities across the country, who demonstrate capacity for leadership and are committed to the pursuit of academic excellence and innovation.
-Applications are available on the website and at the NSAC Awards Office.
-Deadline for receipt of applications is January 15.
+Application forms are available on the website and at the NSAC Awards Office.
+The deadline for receipt of applications is January 15. www.millenniumscholarships.ca

-www.millenniumscholarships.ca